LeetLLM

 SymptomLikely contract failureFirst diagnostic check

-Model generates another customer question instead of answeringMissing assistant-start cue for a template that needs oneInspect final rendered tokens before .generate().
+Model generates another user question instead of answeringMissing assistant-start cue for a template that needs oneInspect final rendered tokens before .generate().

 Model emits unfamiliar role markers or ramblesCheckpoint served with another template familyCompare tokenizer/template revision with training manifest.